-10.3 Legal Research
+10.3.
+Canadian Legal Research and Writing

-To demonstrate competence in legal research an Applicant must be able to:
+To demonstrate competence in Canadian legal research and writing an Applicant must be able to:

 - a. identify legal issues; - b. select sources and methods and conduct legal research relevant to Canadian Law; - c. use techniques of legal reasoning and argument, such as case analysis and statutory interpretation, to analyze legal issues; - d. identify, interpret and apply results of research; and - e. effectively communicate the results of research.